tgpadua/aws-sec-monitor/README.md

 Using this software `I Agree` I'm solely responsible for any security issue caused due any misconfiguration and/or bugs.

 ## Install
+* Run `npm install` download dependencies
-* First edit `deploy.sh` and update with your environment settings.
+* Edit `deploy.sh` and update with your environment settings.
 * Execute the script `./deploy.sh`

 ## Configure